Get Started with Automated Forex Trading

 (B) Data-driven strategy building

-Data-driven strategies are based on historical market analysis and data-mining.
-Based on the available data this type of strategy aims to identify rules and recognize predictive patterns.
-Data-driven strategies are complex and require significant technical resources for efficient data analysis.
+Data-driven strategies use historical market analysis and data mining to identify rules and recognize predictive patterns.
+These strategies are complex and require significant technical resources for effective data analysis.

 Manual Trading Systems

-A Trading System is a trading method that is based on a set of specific rules and conditions to determine whether to buy or sell a financial asset at a specific price and time.
-Trading systems are usually based on a series of technical analysis tools and conditions for entering or closing trade positions.
-Other trading systems, may be based on fundamental analysis and trade the news, or even trade the inefficiencies between different financial markets (arbitrage trade systems).
+A Trading System is a method based on a specific set of rules and conditions to determine when to buy or sell a financial asset at a particular price and time.
+Trading systems are typically built around technical analysis tools and criteria for entering or exiting positions.
+Some trading systems may rely on fundamental analysis, trading news events, or exploit inefficiencies between different financial markets (arbitrage systems).

 Key Components of a Proper Trading System

-(1) Trend identification and confirmation (in at least 2 timeframes)
+1. Trend identification and confirmation (using at least two timeframes)

-(2) Complete order creation (enter-price, take profit, stop-loss)
+2. Complete order setup (entry price, take profit, stop-loss)

 Automated Trading Platforms

-A trading platform is a software application that enables traders to open, close, and alter positions through a financial broker.
-A trading platform can be either a web-based application or software installed on desktop/mobile devices.
-Most trading platforms are free software, but in some cases, platform providers or brokers may charge a fee.
+A trading platform is a software application that allows traders to open, close, and modify positions through a financial broker.
+It can be either a web-based application or software installed on desktop or mobile devices.
+Most trading platforms are free, but in some cases, platform providers or brokers may charge a fee.

 Review Platforms: » StrategyQuant | » MetaTrader4 | » MetaTrader5 | » Review All Platforms

-If you decide to implement a short-term automated trading strategy {for example an intraday scalping strategy} you should choose a Forex broker very carefully.
-Some Forex brokers even forbid scalping, so be extra careful with that.
-Let’s see some factors determining the ideal Forex Broker for short-term trading:
+If you decide to implement a short-term automated trading strategy (for example, an intraday scalping strategy), you should choose a Forex broker very carefully.
+Some brokers even prohibit scalping, so be extra cautious.
+Here are some key factors to consider when selecting the ideal Forex broker for short-term trading:

 1. Tight Spreads

-Tight spreads are absolutely crucial in order to trade Forex in the short-term.
-When your target profit of 4-6 pips, the difference between a 0.5 pip and a 2.5 spreads pips is really huge.
+Tight spreads are essential for short-term Forex trading.
+When your target profit is 4–6 pips, the difference between a 0.5 pip and a 2.5 pip spread is significant.

 2. Fast Execution

-High execution delays can catastrophically disturb short-term trading.
-That is why you should be after only No-Dealing Desk Brokers.
-An NDD broker is either an ECN or an STP broker.
+High execution delays can severely disrupt short-term trading.
+Therefore, you should focus only on No-Dealing Desk (NDD) brokers, which are either ECN or STP brokers.

-When the servers of a Forex broker are situated in the same data center as its liquidity provider, then execution delays are minimized and traders get the best fills.
-Professional arbitrage systems give extra weight in such details.
+When a Forex broker’s servers are located in the same data center as their liquidity providers, execution delays are minimized, resulting in better trade fills.
+Professional arbitrage systems pay close attention to these details.

 Compare: » Compare ECN/STP Forex Brokers | » Rollover SWAP rates